SyncfusionExamples/EJ2-DataGrid-Core-ExcelExport-without-column-headers/README.md

 # EJ2-DataGrid-Core-ExcelExport-without-column-headers

-Export the grid to excel file without the column headers
+I254909 – This sample demonstrates on how to export the grid to excel file without its column headers